 Stroll Via Dante

-Via Dante is a nice pedestrian street, pretty close to the Piazza Duomo where you can eat your breakfast or just sit for a bit, drink your morning espresso and people watch.
+Via Dante is a nice pedestrian street, pretty close to Piazza Duomo where you can eat your breakfast or just sit for a bit, drink your morning espresso and people watch.
 A great place for those interested in shopping, since the street is lined with fashion retail stores.

 Visit the Brera neighborhood